bigtoga/Examples/Python/Magic commands in python.md

 You can run any shell command by preforming it with !
 * !pip install numpy
 * !pip list | grep Theano

+### Charting and plotting

+%matplotlib inline \# to show matplotlib plots inline the notebook.

+### Misc
+%pastebin 'file.py' to upload code to pastebin and get the url returned.

+%bash to run cell with bash in a subprocess.

+%%latex to render cell contents as LaTeX (math)

+%%HTML - renders cell as HTML

 ### View source code of method